Larika85/Adobe-round1/README.md

 ## 👩‍💻 Author

-Made by \[Your Name] — developed as part of the “Understand Your Document” hackathon challenge.
+Made by \R.K.Larika and S.Harshini — developed as part of the “Understand Your Document” hackathon challenge.

 ---